thuwahn/clique-bait-campaign-sql-python-bi/README.md

 - **`campaign_identifier`**(campaign_id, products, campaign_name, start_date, end_date): This table shows information for the 3 campaigns that Clique Bait has ran on their website so far in 2020.
 - **`page_hierarchy`**(page_id, page_name, product_category, product_id): This table lists all of the pages on the Clique Bait website which are tagged and have data passing through from user interaction events.

 **ER Diagram:**

 <img width="715" height="347" alt="127271130-dca9aedd-4ca9-4ed8-b6ec-1e1920dca4a8" src="https://github.com/user-attachments/assets/36389568-2600-48c3-8b78-bd5af2ab682d" />

 ## User Segmentation

-Users were segmented into three mutually exclusive groups to enable uplift and funnel analysis:
+Users were segmented into three mutually exclusive exposure groups to support uplift and behavioral analysis:

 - **Non-exposed users**: users who did not receive any campaign impression
 - **Impression-only users**: users who received at least one impression but did not click
 - **Clickers**: users who clicked on at least one campaign impression

+> **Note:** User segmentation is used for uplift analysis and behavioral comparison, not for funnel conversion metrics.

+## Funnel Metrics

+### Funnel steps:

+- Impression → Click → Purchase

+### Metrics:

+- Click-through rate (CTR) = Purchase Conversion Rate = Purchase Users / Click Users

+- Purchase conversion rate

+- Overall funnel conversion rate

+> **Note**
+> Funnel conversion metrics are calculated only for users who received at least one campaign impressio

 ## KPI Framework